Browsed by

 The Art of Grace

 Sarah Kaufman’s book The Art of Grace begins with a paean to Cary Grant.
 I like Grant as much as the next person.
 I especially like to watch him on screen.
-But I wasn’t sure I wanted to read a book about him.
+I wasn’t sure I wanted to read a whole book about him, but that was just fine, because The Art of Grace is about much more than Cary Grant, although it holds up his charm and ease as a visual representation of the topic at hand.

-Of course, The Art of Grace is not just about Cary Grant, although it holds up his charm and ease as a visual representation of the topic at hand.
 Cary Grant was not only pleasing to look at, he was also easy to be with.
 He made others feel good — even when they spilled a glass of red wine in his lap.
 He was one of those people.

 But we can have what those people have.
 Even the klutziest and most awkward among us can become graceful, Kaufman says.
-And while the best way to understand what she means is to read the book, there is a cheat sheet at the end.
+And while the best way to understand what she means is to read her book, there is a cheat sheet at the end.
 I’ve been referring to it often:

 1 Slow down and plan, there’s no way to be graceful when you’re rushing.